 I've lost track of the many gardens I've made in my lifetime!

-Actually when I lived in Nottingham, UK for several years — a while ago now in my early 20's — we made a no-dig garden of mostly roses, fruit trees and herbs, down the side of the property.
+I had a wonderful cacti and succulent nursery for many years when I was married to a horticulturist/farmer.
+Before that, we lived in Nottingham, UK for several years — a while ago now in my early 20's — we made a no-dig garden of mostly roses, fruit trees and herbs, down the side of the property.
 I had never experienced such cold weather before, having come from a temperate climate in New Zealand.

 The garden was one of those oblong plots fenced off from a row of a dozen others, out the back of a block of flats (or terraced houses as the English call them) where we lived (froze) upstairs.